lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Brakia** _(04-Sep-18 03:08 PM)_

-> t!8ball Does Chomsky start to grow bigger?
+t!8ball Does Chomsky start to grow bigger?

 **Tatsumaki** _(04-Sep-18 03:08 PM)_

-> 🎱 | Cannot predict now,
+🎱 | Cannot predict now, Brakia.
-> Brakia
-> .

 **Bagelwrecker** _(04-Sep-18 03:08 PM)_

+_Seth rubs his face, it still stinging a bit from the burns, or at least, his perceived burns._

 > I just burned to death about an hour ago.

 **Zander** _(04-Sep-18 03:09 PM)_

-> "You froze to death like two GUYs ago."
+> `Bee Emmett`: You froze to death like two hundred GUYs ago...

 **Brakia** _(04-Sep-18 03:09 PM)_

+_Sanya grimaces._

-> `I don't know how to fix thisss.`
+> I don't know how to fix thisss.

 **PlasmaPerson** _(04-Sep-18 03:09 PM)_

-> t!8ball does the mixture taste human blood and come to life
+t!8ball Does the mixture taste human blood and come to life?

 **Tatsumaki** _(04-Sep-18 03:09 PM)_

-> 🎱 | Very doubtful,
+🎱 | Very doubtful, PlasmaPerson.
-> PlasmaPerson
-> .

 **Bagelwrecker** _(04-Sep-18 03:09 PM)_

-> I don't think so.
+> I don't think so...

+_Seth thinks for a second, remembering how he got here in the first place._

-> Also did Mathias pass by the river?
-I kinda shot him down.
+> Also did Matthias pass by the river?
+I kinda shot him down...

 **Jelsafan0** _(04-Sep-18 03:10 PM)_

+> Alright, down the hatch, buddy.

-> t!8ball does Iris make Emmett drink the rest of the concoction?
+t!8ball Does Iris make Emmett drink the rest of the concoction?

 **Tatsumaki** _(04-Sep-18 03:10 PM)_

-> 🎱 | Yes, definitely,
+🎱 | Yes, definitely, Jelsafan0.
-> Jelsafan0
-> .

 **Bagelwrecker** _(04-Sep-18 03:10 PM)_

+_`Goddess of Death`: The Goddess of Death snaps her fingers, and her assistant comes back with a search for Matthias, wherever he was._

-> "No. He went to Avian Heaven."
+> `Goddess of Death`: No. He appears he went to Avian Heaven.

+_`Goddess of Death`: The goddess continues to scour the inquiry, surprised by how Matthias is still alive despite being in Avian Heaven._

 **Brakia** _(04-Sep-18 03:10 PM)_

-> `Down the hatch.`
+> Down the hatch...

+_Sanya watches as Emmett sips the murky liquid.
+She notices his throat not moving.
+Was Emmett not drinking it?_

 **Zander** _(04-Sep-18 03:10 PM)_

-> "Matthias is frozen with you.
-I think."
+> `Bee Emmett`: Matthias is frozen with you.
+I think...

+_`Bee Emmett`: Emmett looks down to the ground solemnly._

 **PlasmaPerson** _(04-Sep-18 03:10 PM)_

-> _takes off coat so that the acid doesn't kill him_
+_Chomsky takes off his coat so that it doesn't scald and potentially burn a hole in his shoulders._

 **Bagelwrecker** _(04-Sep-18 03:11 PM)_

+_Seth smirks slightly, remembering his rivalry with Matthias._

-> No I shot and killed him.
+> No, I shot and killed him.

 **PlasmaPerson** _(04-Sep-18 03:11 PM)_

+_Chomsky notices holes in his jacket and scowls at Emmett._

-> great.
+> Great.
 Now I need a new jacket.

 **Zander** _(04-Sep-18 03:11 PM)_

+_Emmett gives a gurgled bleat, some of the burning mixture going down his throat._

 > Bah!

 **Jelsafan0** _(04-Sep-18 03:11 PM)_

 > Great.
 You’re cured.

+_Iris backs off from Emmett, sighing in relief._

 > not my problem anymore.

 **PlasmaPerson** _(04-Sep-18 03:12 PM)_

+_Chomsky notices that the serum has not had any effect on Emmett thus far._

-> he's not cured!
+> He's not cured!
 He's still a baby!

 **Bagelwrecker** _(04-Sep-18 03:12 PM)_

+_Seth looks frustratedly over to the Goddess of Death._

 > Anyways, can you please bring the right Emmett to vouch for me?
+> Like, do your job?

 **Zander** _(04-Sep-18 03:12 PM)_

+_`Bee Emmett`: Emmett looks away from Seth, practically having given up at this point._

-> "I know you always wanted to shoot him, but you never did."
+> `Bee Emmett`: I know you always wanted to shoot him, but you never did.

 **Jelsafan0** _(04-Sep-18 03:12 PM)_

-> wouldn’t it take time to take effect?
+> Wouldn’t it take time to take effect?

 **Brakia** _(04-Sep-18 03:13 PM)_

-> `I'm not sssure.`
+> I'm not sssure....

+_Sanya lifts Emmett's head up, causing him to clench his throat._

 **PlasmaPerson** _(04-Sep-18 03:13 PM)_

+_Chomsky notices Emmett's change in expression and realizes that he wasn't drinking the mix._

-> he didn't drink it.
+> He didn't drink it.
 He needs to swallow it.

 **Zander** _(04-Sep-18 03:13 PM)_

-> (Emmett is like 3.5 feet right now.)
+_Emmett is about 3.5 feet, his body resembling that of a 10 GUY old squoatling._

 **WatchfulDrake** _(04-Sep-18 03:13 PM)_

+_Hector arrives from the swamp, having tried to grab debris and items left from the ship's crashsite._

 > What happened?

 **Jelsafan0** _(04-Sep-18 03:13 PM)_

+_Iris is losing her patience.
+She shakes Emmett's shoulders furiously._

 > Swallow it if you want to live, Emmett!

 **Bagelwrecker** _(04-Sep-18 03:14 PM)_

+_Seth frowns, a bit of his memory flooding back to him.
+He maintains his ruse to keep some leverage over the situation._

 > He kinda went to another ship, because we went through a wormhole without protection, and then I shot that ship down.

 **WatchfulDrake** _(04-Sep-18 03:14 PM)_

-> Why is the squoat so small?
+> Why is the squoatling so small...?

 **ProfessorTree** _(04-Sep-18 03:15 PM)_

+_Kyle swivels his torso to Hector._

-> `He's shrinking, and he has the mind of the baby.`
+> He's shrinking, and he has the mind of the baby.

 **Enchantingtable2013** _(04-Sep-18 03:15 PM)_

+_Matieu decides to stop cutting and sewing himself up from Hector's arrival for a couple of minutes._

 > Only Matthias knows...

 **Zander** _(04-Sep-18 03:15 PM)_

-> (Emmett spits it out due to plot coherence.)
+_From Iris's shaking, Emmett ends up spitting the serum onto the dirt._

 **Jelsafan0** _(04-Sep-18 03:16 PM)_

+_Iris stops shaking Emmett and groans in frustration._

-> hnnnnnnnnnnnnnn.
+> Hnnnnnnnnnnnnnn.
 > I give up.

+_Iris sits down next to Sanya, defeated._

 **WatchfulDrake** _(04-Sep-18 03:16 PM)_